Ph-k/Vac-Check/README.md

 - To save memory and help the program maintain a small memory footprint.
 Memory duplication for repeating strings *(such as countries)* is eliminated by using string hash tables.

-- If invalid citizen records are given, only the first 100 are printed to save on terminal output space *(note that conflicting records for different countries might result in undefined behavior)*.
+- If invalid citizen records are given, only the first 100 per monitor are printed to save on terminal output space *(note that conflicting records for different countries might result in undefined behavior)*.

 - When using the named pipe implementation, the Fifos folder must exist and be accessible, because this is where the program places and accesses it’s named pipes.